Therootexec/ModioDirect/README.md

 ## 🔴Access limitations (important)🔴

-Some games/mods are private, unlisted, or require OAuth access.
+Some games mods are private, unlisted, or require OAuth access.
 In those cases, the mod.io API returns 404 even if the URL exists.
 This is an access restriction, not a bug in ModioDirect.

 If you see:
 ```